Tutorial 14: HuggingFace Integration

 println!("{:?} (score {:.3})", a.text, a.score);

 The span search is restricted to context tokens via the tokenizer’s sequence_ids, so the question region cannot answer itself.
-Works with SQuAD-family fine-tunes across all three families: csarron/bert-base-uncased-squad-v1, deepset/roberta-base-squad2, distilbert/distilbert-base-cased-distilled-squad.
+Works with SQuAD-family fine-tunes across every family that ships them (csarron/bert-base-uncased-squad-v1, deepset/roberta-base-squad2, distilbert/distilbert-base-cased-distilled-squad, twmkn9/albert-base-v2-squad2, deepset/xlm-roberta-large-squad2, deepset/deberta-v3-base-squad2).

 answer_batch(&[(question, context)]) runs a batch of pairs in one forward.